I love to write about home and the outdoors and hope to help others with my knowledge.

 - Place the solution in an unused spray bottle.

 - Shake the bottle of the solution up occasionally as you walk through your garden so the natural neem oil doesn't separate.

 - Apply the solution onto vines and areas where you find clusters of golden tortoise beetles.
 You will sometimes find these bugs mating on the leaves, especially if you have an infestation of them.

 - Spray the solution a few days in a row to be rid of the beetles faster.

-With all of the potential health problems associated with man-made pesticides, and with the declining bee population, an organic pesticide such as Neem Pro proves to be an indispensable solution for the natural home garden.
+With all of the potential health problems associated with man-made pesticides, and with the declining bee population, an organic pesticide such as Neem Bliss proves to be a much better solution for the natural home garden.
 You can once again look forward to having hole-free morning glory vines to show off to your neighbors.